-As a nurse, you’ve committed years to learn the practices and procedures required to deliver healthcare safely and effectively to patients.
-Studying a degree approved by the Nursing and Midwifery Council makes sure your education is in line with the current needs of the healthcare sector.
-But your learning journey doesn’t stop once you gain your registration and become a nurse.
+As a Nurse, you’ve committed years to learn the practices and procedures required to deliver healthcare safely and effectively to patients.
+Studying a degree approved by the Nursing and Midwifery Council (NMC) makes sure your education is in line with the current needs of the healthcare sector.
+But your learning journey doesn’t stop once you gain your registration and become a Nurse.

 What is Continuing Professional Development?